Why are truck drivers fat?

 - Eat Smart

-- Most likely a big reason you are getting fat is because of the foods you eat.
+Most likely a big reason you are getting fat is because of the foods you eat.
 That crappy fast food might taste good but it’s killing you and making your stomach expand.
+So eating healthy food is really essential.

 - Don’t Make Your Health Secondary